ndelacerda/ndelacerda.github.io/_pages/wip.md

 <i>Under review.<i>

+## The Case for Non-Partisan Political Cueing: Experimental Evidence from Peru

+<u>Abstract</u>: Citizens infer policy information from partisan cues.
+Yet, the utility of partisan cues varies cross-nationally.
+In weakly institutionalized democracies with short-lived political parties and volatile party systems, partisan cues are likely of little heuristic value.
+I argue that in these places citizens can rely on alternative political markers, such as ideological or political movement-related categories, to make sense of the political arena.
+I test this argument in Peru, a country with an extremely volatile party system and deep distrust in political parties.
+Using a survey experiment, I show that political cues significantly influence policy preferences even in the absence of clear and strong partisan brands.
+Findings from this paper underscore the importance of alternative forms of political identification in weakly institutionalized party systems.

+<i>Under review.<i>

 ## To blur or not to blur: Disentangling populist ideology and electoral strategy in Europe and Latin America

 **with Jacob Gunderson**